 SSL/TLS encryptions provide secure communication between the browser and server to avoid man-in-the-middle (MITM) attacks.
 Hackers can use web app backdoor vulnerabilities to access networks and execute MITM.
 You can request an SSL certificate from a trustworthy certificate authority.

-After thorough vetting, a CA will provide you an SSL certificate, which is not just a sign of security but employs encryptions to safeguard against web shell attacks.
+After thorough vetting, a CA will provide you with an SSL certificate, which is not just a sign of security but employs encryptions to safeguard against web shell attacks.
 The best aspect is the SSL certificate cost, which is considerably lower and fits right into your budget.

 However, SSL certifications and WAF are not the only methods to protect your systems against web shell attacks.